solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT * FROM coll WHERE IS_DEFINED(coll.Relatives)
+    SELECT * FROM coll WHERE IS_DEFINED(coll.relatives)
     ```

 1. Click the **Execute Query** button in the query tab to run the query.

-    > You will see immediately that you can still determine if the **/Relatives** path is defined.
+    > You will see immediately that you can still determine if the **/relatives** path is defined.

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT * FROM coll WHERE IS_DEFINED(coll.Relatives) ORDER BY coll.Relatives.Spouse.FirstName
+    SELECT * FROM coll WHERE IS_DEFINED(coll.relatives) ORDER BY coll.relatives.Spouse.FirstName
     ```

 1. Click the **Execute Query** button in the query tab to run the query.

     > This query will fail immediately since this property is not indexed.
+Keep in mind when defining indexes that only indexed properties can be used in query conditions.

 1. Return to the currently open **Visual Studio Code** editor containing your .NET Core project.